B-UMMI/chewBBACA/README.md

 * corrected bug when -h on allele call
 * new option for the schema creation.
 A schema can be created based on a single fasta file, jumping the prodigal gene prediction running.
 Use `--CDS` and provide a sinfle fasta file on the `-i` input.

+## New in 2.0.12 (01/08/2018)
+* `[Errno 21] Is a directory:` when starting allele call was removed
+* when using the function `PrepExternalSchema`, locus that had no suitable alleles (translation error) would create an empty short file.
+The output now indicates to the user which locus has no allele suitable to be used by chewbbaca and deletes the fasta file.

 ---------
 ## Check the [wiki pages](https://github.com/B-UMMI/chewBBACA/wiki) ...
 ...for a much more thorough chewBBACA walkthrough.